David-VTUK/CKA-StudyGuide/RevisionTopics/03-Services & Networking.md

 Kubernetes imposes the following fundamental requirements on any networking implementation (barring any intentional network segmentation policies):

 *   Pods on a node can communicate with all pods on all nodes without NAT
-*   Agents on a node (e.g. system daemons, kubelet) can communicate with all pods on that node
+*   Agents on a node (e.g. system daemons, Kubelet) can communicate with all pods on that node

 Note: When running workloads that leverage `hostNetwork`: